How To Put Your Own Magic Into An Object: The Secret of Good Luck Charms and Talismans

 I was inspired.

-In four days time, I found a little treasure draped across a music box of an outdoor fair.
+In four days time, I found a little treasure draped across a music box of a vintage shop.
 A strand of cut garnets…rosary beads from the 1930s.
-The sunshine made them sparkle to catch my eye.
+The snowy winter sunshine moving through the window made them sparkle to catch my eye.

 I took them home with me and did what I always do….made them my own.
+I dragged out my craft box.
 I brought out my pliers.
 De-constructed.
 Re-constructed.
-When I was finished, the end of the rosary beads held the sacred heart.
-The heart charm represents wild imaginative theater, performance that pushes boundaries, and gorgeous unknown adventures….the holy trinity of my own religion.

 This is what it looks like.